3 Lab 3: Working with vector attributes

 1. Categorized is for categorical, non-numeric variables (i.e. names, classes, etc.).
 Graduated is for continuous variables (i.e. quantities, measurements).

 1. Return to the Symbology window, and change the Mode from Equal Interval to Natural Breaks (Jenks), and increase the number of Classes to 10.
 Click on OK.
+Now the map is more informative.

 3.4 Guided Exercise 3: Selections based on layer attributes